zyc00/nuwa/README.md

 # nuwa

-Nuwa is a Python library for pre-processing images and videos for 3D reconstruction and generation pipelines.
+nuwa (女媧／女娲, Nǚwā) is a Python library for pre-processing images and videos for 3D reconstruction and generation pipelines.
 It provides a simple interface to load images or videos, estimate camera parameters, calculate object masks, and save the results in a structured format (NuwaDB).

 ## Get started